MalukiMuthusi/wallet-api/README.md

 The application uses Mysql.
 But you can add use a different database by providing a dsn configuration to that database.

+To generate the mock data use [Dbeaver][17].

+The Mysql database used is a managed service provided by Google Cloud.
+Use the Cloud Auth Proxy tool to connect to it from the localhost [Cloud-Auth-Proxy][16]

 ### Run

 Make sure you have go installed.
 For installation guidance refer to [Golang-installation-page][13]